adamingwersen/blog/_posts/2016-27-07-Building-a-multipurpose-server-at-home.markdown

 <h2><center> Picking a boot-drive (SSD) </center></h2>

 For booting, you obviously want an SSD.
 I figured, I wanted to install various software on the server, which is why i wanted the comfort of 256GB.
 It had to be a SATA3 drive and it had to be quite fast.
 I picked a Samsung 850 PRO 256GB 2,5-Inch Internatl SSD with 550MB/S read and 520MB/S write.
-This SSD has V-NAND, which, to my knowledge is ideal for more standby time and enterprise grade usage.
+This SSD has V-NAND, which, to my knowledge is ideal for more standby time and intended for enterprise-grade usage.

 <center><img src="http://images10.newegg.com/productimage/A12K_131111183232863646EctktGWr53.jpg"></center>